Five Really Lame DC Characters

 I'll get to Marvel's share of really bad ideas in another article, but I'm going to go after the low hanging fruit on this one and hit DC Comics first with their "less than stellar" characters.

 While I think Mr. Mxyzptlk is a great character for any Superman story (especially Emperor Joker), Bat-Mite, not so much.
-For those of you who have not been exposed to Bat-Mite, he's from the Fifth Dimensional planet of Zrfff, the same place Mr. Mxyzptlk is from, and has those same powers.
+For those of you who have not been exposed to Bat-Mite, he's from the Fifth Dimensional planet of Zrfff, the same place Mr. Mxyzptlk is from and has those same powers.

 The biggest difference between Mr. Mxyzptlk and Bat-Mite is that Bat-Mite is working to make Batman's life easier.
-Mr. Mxyzptlk comes to Earth every 90 days to make Superman's life hell by playing pranks on him until Superman can trick him into saying his name backwards.
+Mr. Mxyzptlk comes to Earth every 90 days to make Superman's life hell by playing pranks on him until Superman can trick him into saying his name backward.
 Bat-Mite comes to Earth to help his biggest hero, Batman, and when Batman gets angry with him (for causing more harm than good) he essentially sends Bat-Mite back to Zrfff as punishment like a parent sends a child to their room.

 You see where the problem is with this?
 Batman is sending this "god-like" being to their room is somewhat laughable.
 What if he said, "No, I don't want to."
 What then?